Visual Template Inference for Data Extraction from Documents: Data Extraction

-\begin{example} The data extraction objects of the first record for police complaints and invoices are presented in Figure~\ref{fig:extraction-objects}.
-For $Rec_1$ in police complaints, four data extraction objects $o_1,o_2,o_3$ and $o_4$ are sequentially placed under the root, while in invoices, $o_2$ is the parent of $o_3$ as their blocks $B_2$ and $B_3$ overlaps and $B_2$ appears before $B_3$ in Figure~\ref{fig:invoice}. \end{example}
+Finally, we assemble the extracted data from each block in every record into a tree, where we describe the representation of the data extraction results in Appendix~\ref{susbec:data-extraction-objects}.

-In addition to returning the data extraction objects, \sys stores metadata and preserves their associations with the data extraction objects.
-To achieve this, \sys stores the bounding box and page number for every metadata phrase.
-In police complaints in Figure~\ref{fig:police-example}, if $r_1$, $r_2$, and $r_3$ are predicted as metadata rows, their bounding boxes and page numbers reveal that these metadata are located above the first data extraction object, likely serving as the header of the document.
-As another example, the metadata phrase \code{Complaints \# 1} in row $r_9$ is located in the same row as the first extracted tuple in the table block $B_3$, based on stored bounding boxes.
-Users can leverage this information to perform data transformations, such as augmenting the extracted data in $B_3$ by creating a new column called \code{Complaint} and populating its value as \code{1} in the first row.
-Since data transformations depend on user needs and preferences, we leave the task of transforming metadata to enrich the data object to the end users\techreport{, which is beyond the scope of our work}.
+\topic{Metadata Preservation} In addition to extracting structured data, \sys stores metadata and preserves its associations with the extracted data.
+To achieve this, \sys stores the bounding box and page number for every metadata phrase. \rone{In police complaints in Figure~\ref{fig:police-example}, the phrase \code{Complaint \#1} in row $r_{9}$ is extracted as metadata since it is neither a table header nor a value (i.e., it lacks an associated column header).
+Here, \sys extracts the table with schema $\{$\code{Type of Complaint, Description, Complaint Disposition}$\}$ while preserving spatial relationships between metadata and table content using bounding boxes.
+For example, the preserved bounding boxes suggest that \code{Complaint \#1} is horizontally aligned with the first row of the extracted table.
+Users can leverage this alignment to expand the extracted table by adding a new column called \code{Complaint} and populating the first row with value \code{1} for it.
+Since the interpretation and transformation of metadata depends on use cases, \sys leaves this task to end users.
+However, \sys preserves the spatial relationships between metadata and extracted data to enable such transformations. }